openjdk/panama-foreign/doc/panama_ffi.md

                                     Linker.nativeLinker().canonicalLayouts().get("int")));
 ```

-For a more exhaustive examples of mappings between C types and layouts, please refer to the [appendix](#c-types-mapping-in-linuxx64).
+For more exhaustive examples of mappings between C types and layouts, please refer to the [appendix](#c-types-mapping-in-linuxx64).
 In the following sections, we will assume Linux/x64 as our target platform.

 > Note: the [jextract](https://github.com/openjdk/jextract) tool can generate all the required C layouts (for scalars and structs/unions) *automatically*, so that clients do not have to worry about platform-dependent details such as sizes, alignment constraints and padding.